Physical oncology: Studies related to the reversibility of cancerous tissue

 The intuitions of D'Arcy Thompson are now accepted by all: the shape that organs (including cancer) and organisms take depends on the variations in time and space of the mechanical properties of the tissues.

 J Wolff described the histological variations of the bone according to the load which weighs on it.
 This is similar to the concept of removing a vein to bypass a coronary artery and grafting it into the artery position to change its histology; due to a new pressure regime, it becomes an artery.
 The same conclusion can be drawn from studies on the transformation of bone and cartilage tissue under different pressure regimes.

 In the 1950s, the genetic paradigm emerged.
 This paradigm posits that cancers arise from 1 or more mutated cells, and progression results from the sequential accumulation of tumor-free random mutations of all homeostatic controls.

 The discovery of oncogenes, suppressor genes, stability genes (caretaker) is a coherent and reliable set to track the birth and progression of cancer.

 But the contradictory experimental facts are not lacking: the carcinogens are not all mutagens (hormones...); the target of carcinogens may be the ECM and not the cell; an ECM exposed to a carcinogen brought into contact with a non-cancerous tissue will cause cancer of this tissue, but not vice versa; a cancerous tissue in close contact with a normal ECM may become normal tissue again.

 Other authors have shown that it is possible to return to a normal architecture a cancerous tissue when it was taken in charge by an embryonic environment then by somatic tissue.

 Re-emergence of the study of mechanical signals in the biology of living organisms

-Several teams, particularly in the USA, had maintained an expertise in the study of non-biological signals in oncology.
+Several teams, particularly in the US, had maintained an expertise in the study of non-biological signals in oncology.
 However, the dominance of genetics and molecular biology since the middle of the 20th century marginalized this approach until its revival at the beginning of the 21st century.
 This re-emergence benefitted from developments in genetics and molecular biology in the mechanobiological approach.